-We have entered into certain transactions with our connected persons that are expected to continue after the Listing, which will constitute non-exempt continuing connected transactions under the GEM Listing Rules upon the Listing.
-We have applied to the Stock Exchange for, and the Stock Exchange has granted, waivers from the strict compliance with the announcement and (where applicable) independent shareholders' approval requirements in respect of such non-exempt continuing connected transactions under Chapter 20 of the GEM Listing Rules.
-The details of such waivers are set out in the section headed "Connected Transactions" in this prospectus.
+We have entered into certain transactions with our connected persons that are expected to continue after the [REDACTED], which will constitute non-exempt continuing connected transactions under the GEM Listing Rules upon the [REDACTED].
+We have applied to the Stock Exchange for, and the Stock Exchange [has granted], waivers from the strict compliance with the announcement and (where applicable) independent shareholders' approval requirements in respect of such non-exempt continuing connected transactions under Chapter 20 of the GEM Listing Rules.
+The details of such waivers are set out in the section headed "Connected Transactions" in this document.

-DIRECTORS AND PARTIES INVOLVED IN THE SHARE OFFER
+DIRECTORS AND PARTIES INVOLVED IN THE [REDACTED]